jtaylor100/web-calculator/README.md

 Wait a few moments for the app to start up.

-Once the word 'Web Calculator' are visible, then it is ready.
+Once the word 'Web Calculator' are visible, then the application is ready.